ryanflorence/LazyPagination/Docs/LazyPagination.md

     	method: 'get',
     	maxRequests: 20,
     	buffer: 1000,
+  		data: {
+  			page: 2 // the first "next page" to request
+  		},
+    	pageDataIndex: 'page', // variable in `data` that holds the page number to request
-    	navigation: 'navigation', // will destroy this if javascript is enabled
+    	navigation: 'navigation', // will destroy `navigation` if javascript is enabled
     	inject: {
     		element: 'footer',
     		where: 'before' // will inject pages above the footer